-That being said, students in the four year veterinary medicine program receive only one hour of training in how to relate to people.
-Their education is intensely scientific with very little time to add the human element.
+Students in the four year veterinary medicine program receive significant training in how to relate to people.
+Their education is intensely scientific but the importance of the human element is recognized and valued.
 VSWS is working with members of the CVM faculty to bring experiential role play into their education.
-Many students feel unprepared to deal with the human emotions stirred up when dealing with people’s injured, ill, or dying animals.
+Many students can still feel unprepared to deal with the human emotions stirred up when dealing with people's injured, ill, or dying animals.

 Key features of VSWS include:

 - Veterinary Hospice Care

 - Community outreach

 VSWS also provides grief and loss support for clients who are making difficult decisions for their animal companions, advocacy for clients to facilitate communication, and grief counseling for clients overwhelmed with issues facing them concerning care and treatment of their companion animals.
 The Support Group for the Loss of a Companion Animal serves people from all over Michigan who have lost a pet and are experiencing intense feelings ranging through the stages of grief—what anyone might feel who has lost a close family member.
 Attendees do not have to be MSU clients.